CarolinaRVB/Calculator-app/README.md

 # Calculator-app
-First try into building softwares
+First try into building softwares with Tkinter
+I don't like the aesthetics of Tkinter so i will continue with other modules